 Dementia describes a set of symptoms that affect memory, thinking, problem-solving, or language.
 In someone with dementia, these symptoms are severe enough to affect daily life.

-The changes that occur with Alzheimer’s may begin several years before diagnosis.
+The changes that occur with Alzheimer’s may begin a decade or more before symptoms appear and a person receives a diagnosis.
 This is known as the preclinical stage of Alzheimer’s disease.

 During this stage, the individual will not have any noticeable symptoms, but imaging technologies can spot deposits of a protein called amyloid-beta.